On the legality of IAB consent banners

 Legitimate interest as a legal basis for the capture, dissemination and processing of personal data by adtech companies?

-As a reminder, here we are no longer talking about capture or dissemination of the TC String but many different advertising processing operations carried out with your personal data:
+As a reminder, here we are no longer talking about the capture or dissemination of the TC String but rather about the many different advertising processing operations carried out with your personal data:

 The purposes as defined in v2 of the TCF, note the exception of the purpose “Store and/or access information on a device”, which can only be based on your consent.

-Let's study the decision of the APD concerning the legitimate interest in advertising processing within the framework of the TCF.
-These processing operations therefore include targeted advertising, but not only.
-The use of legitimate interest as a legal basis for processing is subject to 3 conditions :
+Let's study the APD's decision regarding legitimate interest for advertising processing within the framework of the TCF.
+This processing includes targeted advertising, but is not limited to it.
+The use of legitimate interest as a legal basis for processing is subject to three conditions:

 Consent should be required, for example, for tracking and profiling for the purposes of direct marketing, behavioral advertising, data brokering, location-based advertising or tracking-based digital market research.